bacpack-system/bacpack-system.github.io/docs/example_usage.md

 BA_PACKAGE_LIBRARY(zlib v1.2.11 OUTPUT_PATH_VAR ZLIB_ROOT)
 ```

-This file must be included in project's CMakeLists.txt and then the Package can be included
+This file must be included in the project's CMakeLists.txt and then the Package can be included
 with `FIND_PACKAGE`.
-But first the cmakelib with required components must be added.
+First, cmakelib with required components must be added.
 Example CMake code:

 ```cmake
 # Including 'cmake/Dependencies.cmake' file